 The university rents apartments off-campus from 4 different buildings for undergraduate and graduate resident students.
-These apartments fall under the law enforcement jurisdiction of the River Forest Police Department.
+These apartments fall under the law enforcement jurisdiction of the local municipalities.
 Crimes occurring in these apartments are reported in the Non-Campus Buildings and Property Category of the Annual Security Report.